-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Assurance ALI group of companies Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit Committee of ALI Consulting the needs/requirements Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot At the end of the consulting engagement
+Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process ALI group of companies Primarily carried out by the Internal Audit Division (IAD) but complemented by outsourced third parties when needed Leovigildo D. Abot Quarterly reporting process to the Audit Committee of ALI Consulting Primarily carried out by the Internal Audit Division (IAD) but complemented by Leovigildo D. Abot At the end of the consulting engagement of the orga anization outso irced third parties when needed